dhivyasreedhar/dhivyasreedhar.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I hope you're having a good day.
 This is my website, which has some information about me and my life.
-Check it out:
+Check it out!

 # Education